MicrosoftDocs/winrt-api/windows.gaming.input/rawgamecontroller_getbuttonlabel_214310582.md

 ## -remarks

-TODO: How do you get buttonIndex parameter?

 Unlike the **GetButtonLabel** member functions of other classes, such as [ArcadeStick.GetButtonLabel](arcadestick_getbuttonlabel.md), this function takes an integer, rather than an [ArcadeStickButtons](arcadestickbuttons.md) or other enumeration value.
+This integer is an index into the buttons array for the raw game controller.

+You can create your own buttons array and then populate it with values representing each button's state using [RawGameController.GetCurrentReading](rawgamecontroller_getcurrentreading.md).
+See that function's documentation for more information.

 ## -see-also